 Tags: Internet Explorer, trick

-- how to switch back and forth from internet explorer 9 to internet explorer 8
+- how to switch from IE 9 to

-- how to switch internet explore to 8
+- how to switch ie 9 to ie 8

 - How to Change and Use Timezone (Tzutil) in Windows 7